-But dig deeper into the Haifa, and you will find its more fun side.
+But dig deeper into Haifa and you will find its more fun side.
 While its coolness factor is nowhere near as Tel Aviv’s, Haifa is a cool place to visit, nevertheless.
 Venture into Haifa’s Masada Street, and you will find some really wicked (in a good way, of course) graffiti.
-It will somewhat remind you of Florentin, Tel Aviv’s neighborhood known for its vibrant street art and the art scene.
+It will somewhat remind you of Florentin, Tel Aviv’s neighborhood known for its vibrant art scene.

 And speaking of Masada Street, a unique subway runs beneath Masada, called the Carmelit (HaCarmelit).
 The Carmelit is interesting – and even bizarre – for a few reasons:

 - Currently, it is Israel’s only subway until the expected opening of the Tel Aviv Light Rail in 2023.

 - It is the world’s shortest metro, at 1.8 kilometers (1.1 miles) long.

 - It is one of the shortest subway systems in the world.

 - It is one of the world’s few underground funiculars (as funicular railways are traditionally overground).

 Carmelit is named after Mount Carmel, which overlooks the city.
 Carmelit’s slanting design and construction make sense as much of Haifa cling to the slopes of Mount Carmel.
 The railway was conceived to connect important business and residential areas (which are situated on the higher part of the mountain).
 The train circulates up and down Mount Carmel.

 A short history about the world’s shortest metro